lukaspfisterch/kl-execution-theory/implementations/mapping_to_biology.md

 # Mapping to Biology

+**Structural Analogy Only**

+This mapping is a structural analogy, not a scientific claim about biology.
+It demonstrates how the execution axioms (Δ → V → t → G → L) appear in systems
+with biological-like structure.
+No biological, biochemical or scientific assertions are made.

+---

 This document describes how biological systems - in particular
 discrete biochemical processes and reaction chains - can be
 embedded into KL Execution Theory.